The Golden Estate: Privileged Living For Senior Citizens

 5) What are the three goals of postoperative care?

-The three objectives include the prevention of complications, healing support, and maintenance of pain.
-These will see that your aged parent will not only recuperate safely, but also resume normal activities sooner.
+The three objectives include the prevention of complications, healing support, and management of pain.
+These objectives will ensure that your aged parent will not only recuperate safely, but also resume normal activities sooner.

 6) What are the 5 C’s of patient care?